Step Up (film): Plot

-Brothers Mac (Radcliff) and Skinny Carter and their best friend Tyler Gage (Tatum) attend a party where they have a fight with their nemesis, PJ.
-P.J. is involved in car thefts around the city, and Tyler, Mac, and Skinny, have also gotten involved in the crimes.
+Brothers Mac and Skinny Carter and their best friend Tyler Gage attend a party where they have a fight with their nemesis, PJ.
+He is involved in car thefts around the city, and Tyler, Mac, and Skinny have also gotten involved in the crimes.
 Following the party, the trio break into the Maryland School of Arts and trash the theatre.
-When a security guard appears, Tyler helps the two escape, accepting full blame for the vandalism himself.
+When a security guard appears, Tyler accepts full responsibility for the vandalism himself, helping the two escape.

 Tyler is sentenced to 200 hours of community service at the school.
 He works as a custodian, doing everything from mopping to changing light bulbs.
-While putting in his hours, he watches Nora Clark's (Dewan) dance class preparing for her "senior showcase", an audition performance which will determine if she gets a position with an attending professional dance company.
+While putting in his hours, he watches Nora Clark's dance class preparing her "senior showcase", an audition performance which will determine if she receives a position with an attending professional dance company.

-When Mac and Skinny visit Tyler on the school's lot, Nora watches from a window as Tyler dances with his friends, mockingly a mashup of breakdance and the moves he recently observed.
-When Andrew, her dance partner sprains an ankle, she finds herself without a partner for her routine.
+When Mac and Skinny visit Tyler on the school's lot, Nora watches from a window as Tyler dances with his friends, mocking a mashup of breakdance and the moves he recently observed.
+When her dance partner Andrew sprains an ankle, she finds herself short a partner for her routine.

 Auditioning sophomores to replace him, none meet her expectations.
 Tyler offers to help, but Nora initially refuses.
 After proving he can handle the routine, she reconsiders, convincing Director Gordon to let him rehearse with her.
 Initially they clash, but as rehearsals continue they grow closer and learn from each other.
-Tyler also befriends Miles (Mario), a music student with a crush on Nora's friend, Lucy (Sidora).
+Tyler also befriends Miles, a music student with a crush on Nora's friend Lucy.

 Nora's bond with Tyler grows, and one day she takes him to a special spot on the waterfront where she first envisioned her routine.
 She had always imagined it as an ensemble dance, rather than a duet.
 Tyler is inspired to help her dream come true, recruiting younger dancers from the school to perform in her number.

 Brett signs a recording deal with a company, betraying Miles for the opportunity.
 Disgusted, Nora breaks up with him.
-Meanwhile, Tyler continues to try to balance his new goals, new friends, and nurturing a troubled relationship with his old ones.
+Meanwhile, Tyler continues to try to balance his new goals and new friends, while nurturing a troubled relationship with his old ones.